HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 ### Button and input types

-{# TODO(authors): Can you cite any examples of this discussion?
-And what do the findings say about button misuse? #}
-There has been a lot of discussion on buttons lately and how often they are misused.
+There has been a lot of [discussion](https://adrianroselli.com/2016/01/links-buttons-submits-and-divs-oh-hell.html) on buttons lately and how often they are misused.
 We looked into this to present findings on some of the native HTML buttons.

 {{ figure_markup(
   caption="Percent of pages with button elements.",